 After learning how to wall run vertically, you’ll eventually want to know how to climb.
 Climbing requires body strength to perform a climb.
 I suggest you strengthen your upper body first and then achieve a climb.
 Both actions have the same motion, a pull-up, and a pushup.
 The muscle up transfers well from calisthenics into climbing because of the similarities.
 This excellent calisthenics movement transfers well in parkour for your training regimen.

 Besides performing incredible movements, most of the process requires speed.
 You won’t generate any rate through walking because there isn’t any quick-forward momentum.
 You gain that momentum through running.
 Running gets you from point A to point B much faster, but it can tire you quickly.
-To increase endurance, sprinting and jumping rope are excellent cardio exercises.
+To increase endurance, sprinting, and jumping rope are excellent cardio exercises.
 Cardio exercises are necessary to help the heart supply more oxygen when the body requires it.
 Whenever we move quickly, our muscles produce ATP to contract; over time, the body needs more oxygen.
 The more oxygen goes into the bloodstream, the more energy the muscles have to move.

 A great recommendation before running, try out drinking beet juice.
 Beet juice is a red vegetable that aids in expanding the blood vessels.
 Why?
 Beets are rich in natural chemicals called nitrates that convert into nitric oxide.
-Nitric oxide helps your body dilate and constrict your blood vessels which allow more oxygen and blood flow.
+Nitric oxide helps your body dilate and constrict your blood vessels which allows more oxygen and blood flow.
 This is perfect for exerting more energy and lasting a bit longer during any physical activity.

 Crawling can get you out in a different direction if running isn’t an option.
 The crawl is the most basic exercise a soldier must perform to reach their destination when attacked.
 What makes crawling a great exercise is this enables the full use of the body to move on four limbs.
 Throughout crawling, you engage in tightening your core, which results in strengthening your core.
 You also include the tension buildup of exerting a lot of energy by using your limbs by moving forward.
-An example when the crawl is needed is when you have to crawl over a fence or anything that has a gap.
+An example of when the crawl is needed is when you have to crawl over a fence or anything that has a gap.

 Development of equilibrium is essential not just in parkour but also in a calisthenics training regimen.
 Balance can improve stability and help prevent falls.
 As I continue to practice equilibrium, a great way to start practicing is on the pavement with a line shown.
 Practicing on pavement ensures your safety by preventing nasty falls that can injure you if you are a novice.
 As you progress, you’ll want to practice equilibrium on a rail or on top of a bench.
 This provides more of a sense of instability that helps the body and eye coordination progress.

 Calisthenics and parkour go well together for a training regimen.
 You’re getting the best of both because it springs athletism when you perform both art forms of fitness.
 The overall package is moving the body in an open space without going to a gym.
 Sure, a facility where you can go to practice is a very helpful way of progressing faster, especially if there are good instructors to help you out.
 But if you don’t have a nearby place to go and don’t know anyone who’s into parkour, practice on your own.
 Just find a nearby park or practice at home including a soft mattress to prevent serious injuries.
-Parkour training with the basics of calisthenics will enable you to apply correct form and strength.
+Parkour training with the basics of calisthenics will enable you to apply the correct form and strength.